stride3d/stride-docs/en/manual/physics/raycasting/overlaps.md

 ## OverlapInfo query

 This query works almost in the same way as the others.
 The main difference is that it treats each shape of a [compound collider](../collider-shapes.md#compound) separately.
-This can result in the same [collidable](xref:Stride.BepuPhysics.CollidableComponent) being returned multiple times.
+This can result in the same [collidables](xref:Stride.BepuPhysics.CollidableComponent) being returned multiple times.

 ```csharp
 public void Overlap()